 School Age Warning Signs

 Dyslexia diagnoses are most commonly identified in school-aged children.
-In the early grades of elementary school, one of the main focuses of school is reading.
-Dyslexia is directly connected to disabilities connected to reading.
+In the early grades of elementary school, one of the main focuses is reading.
+Dyslexia is directly connected to reading disabilities.

-Some of the warning signs associated with dyslexia learning disability include:
+Some of the warning signs associated with a dyslexia learning disability in school-age children include: